vefunder/protocol-research-review/articles/TangibleDAO/Tangible-USDR.md

 ![Polyscan-Erc20-sol-file](https://github.com/Lavi54/protocol-research-review/blob/1df338393309656066ae5438633ead36570d1477/articles/TangibleDAO/images/polyscan-tangibleerc20-sol-file-highlighted.png)

 (Source: [TangibleERC20.sol](https://polygonscan.com/token/0x05d71db24f436e40d4bcb54724dc458eb641c2f1#code))

 As mentioned, TNGBL holders can earn a share of the platform's revenue by locking up their tokens.
 The longer the lock-up period, the higher the reward multiplier.
 The multiplier rewards stakers with additional TNGBL tokens.
 When locking TNGBL, users receive a so-called 3,3+ NFT in return, which represents the locked position.
 The maximum lock-up period is four years.
 In comparison to other established ve-tokenomics designs, however, Tangible’s 3,3+ NFTs do not grant lockers any governance rights or influence over a reward gauge.
-In the absence of long-term governance alignment, the use of locking tokens is questionable.

-Tangible also built a [marketplace](https://www.tangible.store/explore?category=3%2C3%2B+NFTs&page=1&sorting=%7B%7D&filters=%7B%7D) for 3,3+ NFTs, to allow users an early exit without having to unlock TNGBL, which would result in a reduced reward.
-However, given that the max lockup amount for TNGBL tokens is already reached, locking TNGBL does not come with a multiplier anymore.

-While 33.3% of the marketplace fees are used to buy back and burn TNGBL.
+Tangible also built a [marketplace](https://www.tangible.store/explore?category=3%2C3%2B+NFTs&page=1&sorting=%7B%7D&filters=%7B%7D) for 3,3+ NFTs that allows users an early exit without having to unlock TNGBL.
+33.3% of the marketplace fees are used to buy back and burn TNGBL.
 The remaining 66.6% can be claimed by 3,3+ NFT holders.
 The reward is issued in USDR and depends on the amount of locked TNGBL and the multiplier.
 3,3+ NFTs were also handed out as a reward to early users of the platform.
 For instance, by purchasing a gold bar and minting a gold TNFT, users were rewarded with a 3,3+ NFT.
-This incentivization is no longer active though.
-And finally, the token also serves as collateral for USDR (more on that later).
+This incentivization is no longer active.

 At the time of writing, there are only 21 TNGBL token holders on [Polygon](https://polygonscan.com/token/0x05d71db24f436e40d4bcb54724dc458eb641c2f1#balances).
-The largest holder, however, is the [PassiveIncomeNFT](https://polygonscan.com/address/0xdc7ee66c43f35ac8c1d12df90e61f05fbc2cd2c1#code) contract.
+The largest holder is the [PassiveIncomeNFT](https://polygonscan.com/address/0xdc7ee66c43f35ac8c1d12df90e61f05fbc2cd2c1#code) contract.
 It holds 98.75% of all TNGBL tokens.
 This means that almost the entire circulating supply is locked in 3,3+ NFTs.
 There are currently 1347 [addresses](https://polygonscan.com/token/0xd71b43474da7f77a567925f107f5fa611a22cb40#balances) holding these 3,3+ Passive Income (PI) NFTs.
-The largest one is the [Tangible:Deployer](https://polygonscan.com/token/0xd71b43474da7f77a567925f107f5fa611a22cb40?a=0x3d41487a3c5662ede90d0ee8854f3cc59e8d66ad) contract with 78%, which is an EOA.
+The largest one is the [Tangible:Deployer](https://polygonscan.com/token/0xd71b43474da7f77a567925f107f5fa611a22cb40?a=0x3d41487a3c5662ede90d0ee8854f3cc59e8d66ad) EOA with 78%.

-# Real USD - Introduction
+## Real USD (USDR)

-Real USD (USDR) is a natively **rebasing**, **yield-bearing**, **over-collateralized stablecoin**, **pegged to the US dollar**.
+USDR is a natively **rebasing**, **yield-bearing**, **over-collateralized stablecoin**, **pegged to the US dollar**.
 [USDR](https://polygonscan.com/token/0xb5dfabd7ff7f83bab83995e72a52b97abb7bcf63?a=0xa138341185a9d0429b0021a11fb717b225e13e1f#readContract) is issued on Polygon where it currently counts 142 holders.
 The stablecoin is backed by ERC-20s, LP tokens, and tokenized real estate.
 USDR is issued by Tangible, and partially backed by tokenized real estate (RE) TNFTs.
 Using real estate TNFTs as collateral enables two novel features: